Sidify Music Converter

 "I just upgraded to Spotify Premium and I would love to have access to offline playlists while I'm on the go.
 My phone doesn't have enough memory to store the app and songs, so I'm thinking of getting a portable Spotify MP3 player."

 With tons of features & straightforward functionality, Spotify is a great way to get the perfect tune for whatever mood you’re in at the moment.
 If you're a runner, and you don't want to strap your iPhone or Android phone to your arm, a tiny and portable MP3 player could be just the thing you need in your life.
+What portable devices support Spotify?
 In the following guide, we will show you the best 3 MP3 players for Spotify.

 "Mighty is the first and only device that plays your Spotify music without being connected to a smartphone.
 Lightweight, durable, and small enough to clip-on to any piece of clothing, it's the perfect device for your active life.
 Mighty comes equipped with Bluetooth and WiFi, is compatible with iPhones and Androids, and can play 48 hours of music without any internet connection."

-Now, most of mp3 players can't support Spotify as it needs to be an internet-connected device with the ability to run a Spotify application.
-If you have a portable MP3 player but can't work with Spotify, you have to use third-party software, like Sidify Music Converter to download music/ playlist from Spotify to your local computer and then transfer them to your MP3 player for playing.
+Now, most mp3 players can't support Spotify as it needs to be an internet-connected device with the ability to run a Spotify application.
+If you have a portable MP3 player but can't work with Spotify, you have to use third-party software, like Sidify Music Converter to download music/ playlists from Spotify to your local computer and then transfer them to your MP3 player for offline playback.

 Sidify Music Converter